 No. of Participants: 13

-B. Come out with consensus on top 10 toughest jobs out of 20 difficult jobs given (Coal miner, Electrician etc.)
+B. Come out with consensus on top 10 toughest jobs out of 20 difficult jobs given (Coal miner, Electrician, etc.)

 Part 3: Personal Interview Your academic skills were checked in the entrance test, your people’s skills were checked in GD, now comes the turn of gauging you on your own standards.
 The B-schools want to know how much you are aware of yourself and how much you relate your goals to your personal self.
-Students spend most of the time in going through course books whereas 90 per cent of the interview questions are based on you.
+Students spend most of the time in going through course books whereas 90 percent of the interview questions are based on you.
 What could be better than answering questions on yourself?
 But answering questions on yourself can catch you in a tight spot.

 There can be some rules set when it comes to CD because there are certain expected etiquettes, but there can be no rules set for the interview because everyone has sui generis personality.
-The best way to tackle interview is to sit and know you in and out.
-Think why you want to pursue MBA.
+The best way to tackle an interview is to sit and know you in and out.
+Think about why you want to pursue an MBA.
 Think and make a list of your strengths and weaknesses.

-Why do you want to do MBA?
+Why do you want to do an MBA?